vtexdocs/help-center-content/docs/announcements/en/build-and-scale-your-fulfillment-operation-with-vtex-pick-and-pack.md

 author: 5l9ZQjiivHzkEVjafL4O6v
 slug: build-and-scale-your-fulfillment-operation-with-vtex-pick-and-pack
 legacySlug: build-and-scale-your-fulfillment-operation-with-vtex-pick-and-pack
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX Pick and Pack provides a single place for merchants to  manage picking, packing and last-mile delivery.
+announcementSynopsisEN: 'VTEX Pick and Pack provides a single place for merchants to  manage picking, packing and last-mile delivery.'
 ---

 **[VTEX Pick and Pack](https://help.vtex.com/es/tutorial/vtex-pick-and-pack--1OOops3WrUyz7e0bnhkfXU)** is the solution that provides a single place for you to manage picking, packing and last-mile delivery using inventory from physical stores and warehouses.